kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ### Access denied due to identity-based policies – implicit denial

-When registering the role in Vault with `vault write auth/aws/role/<role name>` you might encounter the following error due to insufficient action with the identity-based policy.
+When you register the role in Vault by running `vault write auth/aws/role/<role name>`, you might encounter the following error due to insufficient action with the identity-based policy.

 ```
 Error writing data to auth/aws/role/dev-role-iam: Error making API request.